SEX AND THE STARCHITECT

 Cambridge, April 3, 2010.
-The trigger for writing this particular post came from attending a talk at Harvard GSD by hyper-energetic and hyper-humourous Danish architect Bjarke Ingels.
+The trigger for writing this came after attending a talk at Harvard GSD by hyper-energetic and hyper-humourous Danish architect Bjarke Ingels.
 Ingels is one of the fastest rising young architects in the world today – befitting the term “starchitect”.
 What makes him different is his age – as most “starchitects” so far have usually been eccentric men in their late 50s and older (which is considered the time it takes for an architect to reach his ‘peak’ and climax, professionally of course).
 Phillip Johnson, Daniel Libeskind, Frank Gehry, Norman Foster, I.M Pei, Santiago Calatrava to name just a few.
-Mostly sporting a varied array and style of white hair or shiny bald plates and thick-black-framed glasses either in perfect circular or rectangular shapes – the latter ‘look’ having somehow become the latest fad amongst men in North America.
-(Stop stealing the Libeskind Look!)
+Mostly sporting a varied array and style of white hair or shiny bald plates and thick-black-framed glasses either in perfect circular or rectangular shapes – the latter ‘look’ having somehow become the latest fad among hipster men in North America.

-The last time a 30-something male architect came even a wee bit close to the starchitect stature and had movie-star looks – it had been Bjarke’s fellow Dane – the incredibly gifted Jorn Utzon who designed the landmark Sydney Opera House and faced an incredible amount of jealousy and became a victim of back-handed politics to tragic consequences.
-The starchitect status seemed to safely belong to men who were intellectual design geniuses but sadly – quite simply put – ‘bland’ in the aesthetic and sex-appeal department.
+The last time a 30-something male architect came even a wee bit close to the starchitect stature and had a movie-star aura – it had been Bjarke’s fellow Dane – the incredibly gifted Jorn Utzon who designed the landmark Sydney Opera House and faced an incredible amount of jealousy and became a victim of back-handed politics to tragic consequences.
+The starchitect status seemed to safely belong to men who were intellectual design innovators but sadly – quite simply put – rather bland in the aesthetic and sex-appeal department.

 Bjarke has been luckier.
 Much like Utzon he won his place in the world through an impartial design competition.
 He went on to win many more and established his new firm in 2006.
 The difference is that he was born 56 years after Jorn Utzon.
 And is both a product and a player of our times, his appeal reaching across time zones and boundaries due to the benefits of online magazines, social networking media and online videos.